 More than 3,000 belugas arrive in the Churchill River every year, in July and August, to give birth and feast on the abundant supply of fish.
 The water is brimming with these wondrous white whales and their greyish calves.
 Seeing a polar bear in its natural environment, instead of on a television nature programme narrated by Sir David Attenborough, took this experience to a greater height.
 ‘Somebody pinch me’ was all I kept on thinking to myself.

-Churchill is actually known as the polar bear capital of the world and many people come to spot the bears during the high season in Autumn, when they move towards the coast as ice begins to form.
+Churchill is actually known as the polar bear capital of the world and many people come to spot the bears during Autumn high season, when they move towards the coast as ice begins to form.
 But, as my sighting demonstrates, the summer months also provide opportunities to spot polar bears.

 We were constantly told to be careful when walking near rocks, because a polar bear could easily be lurking in the vicinity.
 On a walking tour out on the tundra, our guide, Paul Ratson, kept us close together and carried a gun as a safety precaution.

-In an area known locally as Polar Bear Alley, we spotted a polar bear paw print that Paul said was fresh from a few hours earlier.
+In an area known locally as Polar Bear Alley, we spotted a large paw print that Paul said was fresh from a few hours earlier.

 My eyes were suddenly almost popping out of my head as I constantly scanned my surroundings, almost certain at some points that a polar bear would appear.
 It did not, but there was always that exciting and slightly scary feeling that it could be close by.